 - Word games

-- Playing video games or using the computer to entertain or educate.
+- Playing video games, like Betend, or using the computer to entertain or educate.

 Other helpful or enjoyable activities might include:

 - Engaging in supervised games or projects at adult day centers

 - Outings with others to the zoo, or for a scenic drive